viamrobotics/docs/docs/components/arm.md

 **Parameters:**

 - `Context` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
-- `Pose` [(spatialmath.Pose)](https://pkg.go.dev/go.viam.com/rdk/spatialmath#Pose): A representation of the arm's current position as a 6 dof (six degrees of freedom) pose.
+- `Pose` [(spatialmath.Pose)](https://pkg.go.dev/go.viam.com/rdk/spatialmath#Pose): A representation of the arm's current position as a 6 DOF (six degrees of freedom) pose.
 The `Pose` is composed of values for location and orientation with respect to the origin.
 Location is expressed as distance, which is represented by x, y, and z coordinate values.
 Orientation is expressed as an orientation vector, which is represented by o_x, o_y, o_z, and theta values.
 - `world_state`[(WorldState)](https://pkg.go.dev/go.viam.com/rdk@v0.2.12/referenceframe#WorldState): Obstacles that the arm must avoid while it moves from its original position to the position specified in `pose`.
 A `WorldState` can include a variety of attributes, including a list of obstacles around the object (`obstacles`), a list of spaces the robot may operate within (`interaction_spaces`), and a list of supplemental transforms (`transforms`).
 These fields are optional.
 - `extra` [(map[string]interface{})](https://pkg.go.dev/google.golang.org/protobuf/types/known/structpb): Extra options to pass to the underlying RPC call.

 **Returns:**